htam-anderson/excel-label-cli/README.md

 ---

 # Excel Labeling CLI
+- This is the CLI help to label multiple excel files by adding an label image over the sheet.

-- This CLI currently using on Window so follow the description above we have and exmaple of usage
+- This CLI currently using on Window so follow the description above lets jump to the usage example

 ## Default Usage
 - Open you powershell and type
 ```
 $ php excellabel  label "C:\Users\excel-files-folder"
 ```
 - Ouput
 ```
 _____________________________________________________________________________
 YOUR CONFIGURATIONS: